reactjs/react.dev/content/docs/legacy-context.md

 permalink: docs/legacy-context.html
 ---

-> This API is deprecated as of React 16.3.
+> Deprecation Warning
 >
-> The API will be supported in all 16.x releases, but applications using it should migrate to the [new API](/docs/context.html).
-The experimental API lacked a safe mechanism to update context.
-Version 16.3 introduced a new context API that is more efficient and supports both static type checking and deep updates.
+> The legacy API has been deprecated and will be removed in version 17.
+> Use the [new context API](/docs/context.html) introduced with version 16.3.
+> The legacy API will continue working for all 16.x releases.

 ## How To Use Context